-that this connection is not needed, e.g., for proving program termination (as long as we know that the list is acyclic).
-Observe that, in contrast to our approach, abstraction in symbolic execution is typically used to underapproximate the computation space, so it does not preserve completeness.3
+With this step, we lose the connection between variables l and n, which might imply a loss of accuracy.
+Note, however, that this connection is not needed, e.g., for proving program termination (as long as we know that the list is acyclic).
+We observe that, in contrast to our approach, abstraction in symbolic execution is typically used to underapproximate the computation space, so it does not preserve completeness.3

-Definition 2.13 (closed symbolic execution graph): Let P be a program and P^{\sharp} a symbolic version of P. Let \mathcal{G} be a finite graph obtained from the symbolic execution graph $\mathcal{G}{P^{\sharp}}$ for \mathcal{S}0 by a finite number of subsumption and abstraction transformations such that every leaf is a final state (i.e., no symbolic transition is possible) or it is subsumed by a previous symbolic state (i.e., there is an implicit edge to a previous state).
-Then, we say that \mathcal{G} is a closed symbolic execution graph for P.
+Definition 2.14 (closed symbolic execution graph): Let P be a program and P^{\sharp} a symbolic version of P. Let $\mathcal G$ be a finite graph obtained from the symbolic execution graph $\mathcal G{P^{\sharp}}$ for $\mathcal S_0$ by a finite number of subsumption and abstraction transformations such that every leaf is a final state (i.e., no symbolic transition is possible) or it is subsumed by a previous symbolic state (i.e., there is an implicit edge to a previous state).
+Then, we say that $\mathcal G$ is a closed symbolic execution graph for P.

 The closedness of a symbolic execution graph guarantees that all symbolic executions are covered in the graph (i.e., completeness).
-We note that our closed symbolic execution graphs have some similarities with the abstract reachability graphs of [18]; however, completeness in [18] only holds when the graph is finite, which is not always ensured (though some strategies are discussed).
+We note that our closed symbolic execution graphs have some similarities with the abstract reachability graphs of [17]; however, completeness in [17] only holds when the graph is finite, which is not always ensured (though some strategies are discussed).

-The construction of closed symbolic execution graphs is a well-known problem in the literature of partial evaluation, where appropriate subsumption and abstraction operators have been defined for many different programming languages (specially in the context of declarative programming languages, (see e.g., [19], [20], [21], [22]).
+The construction of closed symbolic execution graphs is a well-known problem in the literature of partial evaluation, where appropriate subsumption and abstraction operators have been defined for many different programming languages (specially in the context of declarative programming languages, see e.g., [18], [19], [20], [21]).